HackXIt/lvgl-ui-detector/README.md

 It is helpful in making the generator much more user-friendly, since it can be used to generate a large number of UIs with a single command, without having to repeatedly run the generator manually.

-Since the label data from the generator still needs to be normalized, the randomizer will pre-process the files and place the data in the correct folder structure for training the model.
+Since the label data from the generator still needs to be normalized, the randomizer will pre-process the annotation files and place the data in the correct folder structure for training the model.

 ### Usage